 If you don't have a hill to provide gravity pressure, you can use a small, highly efficient 12V or 24V DC booster pump (powered by a small house battery) to pressurize the water from a ground-level tank into your home's plumbing.

-Traditional AC pumps slam on at full speed, causing a massive electrical surge and physical torque on the pipes and wiring down the well.
-DC solar pumps feature a "soft start."
+- Starting Surge vs. Running Watts: A standard AC pump can draw 3 to 5 times its running wattage for a fraction of a second when starting.
+Direct-drive DC pumps utilize a "soft start" feature.
 As the sun rises, the pump slowly begins to spin, gradually increasing speed.
 This eliminates electrical surges and greatly extends the physical lifespan of the pump mechanism.

 Sizing a solar well pump requires knowing three critical pieces of information: